s-biswari/personal-finance-manager/README.md

 - Log in by sending a POST request to `/api/auth/login` to receive a JWT token.
 - Use the token to access protected endpoints by including it in the Authorization header as `Bearer <token>`.
 - Use the provided Postman collection (`PersonalFinanceManager_AllEndpoints.postman_collection.json`) to test all endpoints.
+- Use the Angular frontend for a modern, user-friendly experience.

 ## Test Coverage
 To check test coverage using Maven and JaCoCo: